ionic-team/ionic-docs/src/pages/enterprise/mparticle.md

 # Ionic mParticle Integration for Capacitor

-This plugin provides for easy integration with the [mParticle](https://www.mparticle.com/) SDK in your Capacitor app.
+The mParticle plugin provides easy integration with the [mParticle](https://www.mparticle.com/) SDK in your Capacitor app.

 ## Installation